 The different isles of St Kilda are believed to have been occupied for over two millennia dating back to the Bronze Age.
 The St Kildan people were known for their climbing abilities and they would traverse the ridges of the islands to capture birds and eggs to feed the community.
 The population is said to have never exceeded 180 people and in 1930 the last inhabitants of the island were finally evacuated.

 Many factors contributed to the eventual demise of the St Kildan population.
 These included the islands remote location, diseases, multiple crop failures in the 1920s, and soil contamination caused by their agricultural practices.
 In addition after World War One many of the men left the island leaving the population with just thirty-seven inhabitants in 1928.
-Today the island is owned and cared for by the National Trust of Scotland.
+Today the island is owned and cared for by the National Trust for Scotland.

 For more historic information about St Kilda follow my Facebook page by clicking the icon on the bottom right.